MChiragV/VR_Assignment1_MargasahayamVenkateshChirag_IMT2022583/README.md

 Otsu's segmentation is used since it was able to give better regions than other methods.
 ## Question-2: Panorama construction from multiple overlapping images
 ### a.
 Extract key points
 The image is converted to grayscale.
 The keypoints and desciptors have been computed using SIFT method.
-Then, Brute-Force Matcher and KNN is used to find the 2 best matches for each descriptor. <b>Good matches<\b> are retained if the distance(similarity) between the 2 descriptors is less than 75% (lower distance => better match between the keypoints) (Based on Lowe's Ratio test).
+Then, Brute-Force Matcher and KNN is used to find the 2 best matches for each descriptor. <b>Good matches</b> are retained if the distance(similarity) between the 2 descriptors is less than 75% (lower distance => better match between the keypoints) (Based on Lowe's Ratio test).
 ### b.
 Image stitching

 ### How to run the code: